 For maintenance purposes, it is often beneficial to separate projects into their own projects.
 Furthermore, the commit history for the extracted project should not be lost.
 With Git, this can be achieved using git-subtree.

 NoSQL is big business, but according to John A De Goes, it has a fatal flaw in its lack of analytics tooling.
 Given that SQL is working to incorporate some of the advantages of NoSQL, what will happen as the divide between the two becomes narrower?

 So I have another nice usage for my boards and the joystick shields :-).
 I need to admit that I’m not very good at the game.
 My daughter reached level 4 in the first attempt, while my max level is 2, maybe it is just the age ;-)

 MySQL Utilities are a set of tools provided by Oracle to perform many kinds of administrative tasks.
 When GTID-replication is enabled, 2 tools can be used for slave promotion: mysqlrpladmin and mysqlfailover.
 We will review mysqlrpladmin (version 1.4.3) in this post.

 If you haven’t tried TokuDB yet, here’s an opportunity to do so.
 This first post looks into giving a bit of context about how TokuDB fits into MySQL, and the next one, to be published in the following days, will document my experience in installing it with Percona Server.

 Make sure you didn't miss anything with this list of the Best of the Week in the SQL Zone.
-This week's best include a how-to on using Hibernate native SQL queries in Grails applications, tips and tricks for SQL's date time arithmetic, part 3 of a series on MaxScale, and more.
+This week's best include Hibernate and UUID identifiers, the dangers of SQL joins interacting with aggregate functions, the meaning of the %util number from iostat, and more.